Cenotaph

 Upon reviewing the sites proposed by the Tbilisi Architecture Biennial (TAB) for intervention, we selected locations that captured their interest and visited them to reflect.
 Despite the varied contexts, these places shared a common theme: neglect and disregard, yet they offered a surprising sense of tranquility, often in the heart of densely populated areas.
 Visiting these sites felt like stepping into nature, just a stone’s throw from the city’s bustling activity.

 We decided that this feeling of instant calm would define their chosen site, allowing not only a platform for their statement but also a space where visitors could pause, linger, and contemplate.
-They ultimately chose the burial point of the Dukniskhevi creek on King Solomon II Street in Ortachala.
+We ultimately chose the burial point of the Dukniskhevi creek on King Solomon II Street in Ortachala.
 This site, perhaps more than others, embodied this characteristic.
 Situated on the edge of a Soviet-era residential neighborhood, with a public school and a small football ground nearby, the site’s atmosphere lent itself to quiet reflection.

 Photos Ana Gabashvili